jchulsey/treehill-park-condos/README.md

 # Treehill Park Condos - Web App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This was created to serve as a communication and service hub for a non-profit condo association in Sherwood, AR.
+The live app can be found at [treehillparkcondos.com](https://treehillparkcondos.com/)

 ## CC&R